camdenkr/CI-for-UKL/README.md

 ** **
 Our Taiga Board can be found [here](https://tree.taiga.io/project/anqianqi1-csec528-fall-21-a-ci-for-development-of-ukl/timeline)

-Release #1: (Due 10/1)
+Release #1: Completed 10/5
 Github Action to run a workflow that compiles the UKL repository, glibc, gcc and other dependencies whenever there is a push or a pull request to the UKL repository and return the workflow status to the user, which can be success if the patch pushed introduced no failures or a failure status if the patch caused the repository not to compile.

+Action can be found [here](https://github.com/unikernelLinux/linux/actions)

-Release #2:
+Release #2: Target Completion Date: 10/11
 Launching a QEMU instance through a boot script with the compiled UKL as the kernel and testing that it boots correctly.
-Currently, the plan is to use the [qemu-sanity-check tool](https://people.redhat.com/~rjones/qemu-sanity-check/) (developed by Richard Jones).
+Currently, we have managed to successfully boot the UKL in QEMU via GitHub actions in our fork and are actively working with the [QEMU sanity check tool](http://git.annexia.org/?p=qemu-sanity-check.git;a=tree) which simply runs a Bash script to determine if QEMU can boot with a given kernel image (in our case the UKL).
+We are still working to decipher what each of the tests are doing in the QEMU sanity check tool (and making sure they run correctly both in a VM and on Github actions).
+Our plan is to discuss with our mentors whether the "boot test" should only test if QEMU can boot the UKL (ie, simply using the QEMU Sanity Check Tool) or if we want to go ahead and let QEMU run after booting and allow the UKL application to run as well).

 Release #3:
-Successfully create (or replicate) a battery of system tests to ensure that the UKL behaves as expected while running in QEMU.
+Implement a mechnanism to allow the UKL to be compiled with multiple different applications and develop additional system tests to ensure that the UKL behaves as expected while running in QEMU.
 Develop shell scripts to compare the output of the system tests to the expected output results.
 If they are not as expected, the Github Action should fail.

 Release #4:
 After delivering MVP (Releases 1-3), implement additional stretch targets as prioritized by our mentors (eg, running on bare metal or implement performance regression tests).*